11BelowStudio/HECC-IT/Technical Documentation/Designing HECC-IT.md

 Here is a diagram of the inner workings of the first version of the heccin' game:

+##### Figure 3: A class diagram for the first version of the HECCIN' Game

 ![Class diagram of the first version of the heccin' game](./design%20images/heccin%20game%20v1.png)

 Here's how it loads passages

+##### Figure 4: A Sequence Diagram showing the process by which passages are displayed to the player

 ![Loading passages in the first version of the heccin' game](./design%20images/heccin%20game%20v1%20passage%20loading%20process.png)